The Full Story Of Philip Seymour Hoffman’s Death — And The Tragic Relapse That Preceded It

 Jemal Countess/Getty Images Philip Seymour Hoffman’s body being removed from his apartment after his death on February 2, 2014.

-Despite the rehab stint, Hoffman continued to struggle with his sobriety.
+Despite the rehab stint, Philip Seymour Hoffman continued to struggle with his sobriety.
 He and O’Donnell made a difficult decision that it would be best for him to move into the apartment he had initially taken to rehearse lines — so that his young children wouldn’t feel uncomfortable as he battled his addiction.

 Though the family saw each other as often as possible, it was clear at the end of 2013 that Hoffman was relapsing again.
 By early 2014, the actor was photographed drinking alone in bars, often in a state of disarray.
 And on February 1, 2014, he withdrew $1,200 from a grocery store ATM and handed it to two men, who were immediately suspected of giving him drugs.

 Tragically, just one day later, on February 2, 2014, Philip Seymour Hoffman would be found dead and alone in his West Village apartment, where he had lived just two blocks away from his beloved family.
 Dressed in shorts and a t-shirt, Hoffman had a syringe in his arm, according to The New York Times.
+The cause of Philip Seymour Hoffman’s death was acute mixed drug intoxication.

 Katz and Hoffman’s assistant Wing-Davey were both horrified by the discovery, but Katz would later express skepticism about how many drugs were actually in Hoffman’s home at the time of his death.
 He was particularly doubtful about police reports that about 50 bags of heroin were found at the scene.
 Katz said, “I don’t believe those reports, because I was there.
 I didn’t go through his drawers, but I’d never known Phil to put anything in a drawer.
 He’d always put it on the floor.
 Phil was a bit of a slob.”

-The Aftermath Of A Devastating Loss
+The Aftermath Of Hoffman’s Devastating Demise

 Two days after Philip Seymour Hoffman was found dead, police raided the Little Italy home of jazz musician Robert Vineberg and found 300 bags of heroin.
 According to the New York Daily News, Vineberg admitted that he had sometimes sold the drug to Hoffman but hadn’t done so since October 2013.
 He was arrested but pleaded guilty to a lower level drug charge and received five years probation after it was revealed police never read him his rights.

-On February 5th, the LAByrinth Theater Company held a candlelight vigil in Hoffman’s honor.
+On February 5, the LAByrinth Theater Company held a candlelight vigil in Hoffman’s honor.
 That same day, Broadway as a whole dimmed its lights for one minute.
 Hoffman’s funeral at St. Ignatius Church in Manhattan on February 7th was attended by many of his industry peers, including Joaquin Phoenix, Paul Thomas Anderson, Meryl Streep, and Ethan Hawke.

 Hawke would later memorialize Hoffman as such: “Phil was an unconventional movie star in an era where there’s no such thing as unconventionality.
 Now, everybody is gorgeous and has abs.
 And here you have Phil standing up, saying, ‘Hey, I got something to say, too!
 It may not be pretty, but it’s true.’
 That’s why we needed him so badly.”